segin-GH/esp-idf-examples/README.md

 # ESP-IDF Examples

 This repository contains a collection of examples that showcase the features and capabilities of the Espressif IoT Development Framework (ESP-IDF).
-The examples in this repository demonstrate how to use the ESP-IDF to work with various peripherals, such as UART, SPI amd etc.
+The examples in this repository demonstrate how to use the ESP-IDF to work with various peripherals, such as UART, SPI and etc.

 ## Getting Started